-The maximum amount of discretionary DFG top-up grant is £30,000.
+The maximum amount of discretionary DFG topup grant is £30,000.
 In certain circumstances more than one top-up grant may be approved.
 All applications for top-up grants will be assessed on a case-by-case basis having considered:

-- Whether the disabled person's needs can be met in some other way, for example, by re-housing - Whether there is any other form of funding available, for example a loan, charitable funding or a contribution from a social housing provider - Whether a discretionary top-up grant is the only solution available to ensure the safety an independence of the disabled person
+Whether the disabled person's needs can be met in some other way, for example, by re-housing.

+Whether there is any other form of funding available, for example a loan, charitable funding or a contribution from a social housing provider.

+Whether a discretionary top-up grant is the only solution available to ensure the safety and independence of the disabled person.

-How discretionary facility top-up grants are funded
+How disabled facility top-up grants are funded

 Discretionary top-up grants will be funded from the BCF allocation in the same way as mandatory DFGs and funding is dependent on available budget.
+At the point of asking for housing, all applicants are asked for information about their housing history and legal status, including whether they are from abroad or subject to immigration control.
+We then carry out checks to establish eligibility to the scheme under the relevant legislation.